Sri Sarada Math: History

 On 26 August 1959, the Sri Sarada Math was recognised as an independent organisation and the full administration was handed over to the nuns.
 Seven of its nuns were elected to be the Trustees.
 The Trust deed was registered on 9 September 1959 and it was officially registered as a non-government trust on 11 September 1959.
-With this, the President of the Sri Sarada Math was also given the responsibility to give spiritual initiation (Mantra Diksha), brahmacharya initiation and the conferring of Sannyasa to eligible women.
-Thus, an independent Order of Sannyasinis was created.
+With this an independent Order of Sannyasinis was created.